All Episodes

 I couldn't agree with you more.

-Man child, however, uh more appropriate.
+Man-child, however, more appropriate.

 Unrealistic data.

-Little chance that a forty two thousand dollar grant actually created five thousand jobs.
+Little chance that a $42,000 grant actually created 5,000 jobs.

-A quick little uh soundbite here.
+A quick little soundbite here.

-I said to her, you know, it's very clever that there's no index in your book because the inside the beltway crowd never read books.
+I said to her, you know, it's very clever that there's no index in your book because the Inside the Beltway crowd never read books.

 They just go to the index to find what page, if they are mentioned, they are mentioned on, and read what is written about them.

-I said, Your book has no index, so these people have to read the book if they want to find out what you say about them.
+So these people have to read the book if they want to find out what you say about them.

 Silence.